apache/trafficcontrol/docs/source/admin/traffic_router.rst

 -----------------------------
 If desired, an automated certificate renewal script is located at :file:`/traffic_ops/etc/cron.d/autorenew_certs`.
 This job is setup to be run, but the file must be updated with the username and password for Traffic Ops in order to be run.
 In :ref:`cdn.conf` the following fields can be defined in order to alter the number of days in advance to renew and send a summary email after renewal.

+.. note:: In order for this to work, the AuthType field for the certificate must match the ACME provider in the :ref:`cdn.conf`.

 .. important:: After the automatic renewal script has run, a queue and snapshot must be run manually in order for the certificates to be used.

 .. table:: Fields to update to run the automatic renewal script under `acme_renewal`: